Why It’s Critical to Link Manufacturing Performance Metrics to the Life of Your Business

 Traditional metrics are generally related to financial measurements that are more symptomatic of problems than identifying the problem itself.
 These are historically based and are not future-oriented.
 They may be stated in terms of future goals, but they are poor at defining how to achieve these goals.

-Traditional metrics tend to emphasise control of a specific activity rather than focusing attention on a bigger picture.
+Traditional metrics tend to emphasis control of a specific activity rather than focusing attention on a bigger picture.
 They have a tendency toward localized goals, are lagging performance rather than leading it and tend to be closely held to few key people.

 Not-so-traditional metrics are much more leading in their nature and are related to the strategic objectives of the organization.
 These measures tie to the lifelines of the business such that each activity being monitored is adding value to what the organization is trying to achieve.